To keep DiamondLobby free to read, this post may contain affiliate links. Learn more

 You get a standard braided cable here.
 If you don’t have a bungee, you might need some tape or blue tack to stick it down.

 On the bright side, the entry point of the mouse is a bit high up, so there isn’t any immediate dragging, which is nice.

 The inability to change DPI with the mouse itself means that you’ll almost certainly have to install the software required to do so.
-The pre-set DPI of 1600 is fine, but you may want to change that at any point.
+The pre-set DPI of 1600 is fine, but many will want to change that.

-Now, the software needed here is the Razer Synapse.
+Razer Synapse is the software that’s needed.
 Personally, I think it’s garbage, and the fact that Razer almost forces you to create an account and login doesn’t win them any cookie points either.

 Apart from changing the DPI, Synapse allows you to change the lights on the Razer logo.
 You can change its brightness, have it breathe, or turn it completely off.

 Once you get in there and change whatever you need to, you can just close the software and forget it ever existed.

 The sensor here is hard to find, but I’m going to go out on a limb and say it’s the PixArt PAW3328.
 I’ve had zero issues with performance, and no cases of spinning out or any other odd behavior.

 It’s a pleasant surprise for a low-budget mouse like this one, actually.
 I keep expecting it to malfunction but it just doesn’t.

 For all its demerits, the Essential has really managed to spring a few surprises in key areas.
 I went into in-game testing hoping that it would at least not disappoint too much, but it did not disappoint AT ALL.